MOD-Magazine/MOD-Magazine/CONTRIBUTING.md

 _[Writing Style Guide](https://github.com/MOD-Magazine/MOD-Magazine/blob/main/WRITING-STYLE-GUIDE.md)_

 Our articles are written in Markdown, and will be collated into the magazine by the editors - this means the writers only have to focus on writing the article!
-Please make sure you read the style guide linked above and make sure to send your article in the following file in the relevant issue folder:
+Please make sure you read the style guide linked above and make sure to send your article in the a `lower-kebab-case.md` file in the relevant issue folder

-- Small news sections can be a part of `news.md`.
-- Reviews should be in a `review-<content name>.md` file.
-- Any other articles should be `lower-kebab-case.md`.

 Images and other content can be put in the `/<issue folder>/assets` directory.
 Please make sure you include a copyright/attribution notice if necessary, in the `ATTRIBUTION.md` file